wks/homepage-source/blog/_drafts/2022-04-15-fifteen-years-transitiveclosure.md

 There comes an interesting question:

->   *If some classes are just field visitors, why don't we have an interface
+>   *If some classes are just field visitors, why don't we have a dedicated
->   like `FieldVisitor`?*
+>   interface for it, such as `FieldVisitor`?*

 and

->   *If some classes are just places to enqueue objects, why don't we have an
+>   *If some classes are just places to enqueue objects, why don't we have a
->   interface like `ObjectBuffer`?*
+>   dedicated for it, interface like `ObjectBuffer`?*

 `TransitiveClosure` has been there for 15 years.
 Many developers have made contributions to MMTk, and some of them must have noticed the issues I talked